Police: Woman shot, killed while sitting in car marks Boston’s 47th homicide this year

 This is the eighth deadly shooting in just 10 days for Boston police and the community.

-Gross says himself and Mayor Marty Walsh are “very disheartened that we have had this many homicides in such a short amount of time.”
+Gross says he and Mayor Martin J. Walsh are “very disheartened that we have had this many homicides in such a short amount of time.”

 He added that it is important for everyone to work together to get guns off the streets and end “this senseless violence.”